 - We are looking for homes for all our dogs where they live as part of the family.

 - Please consider the age of the dog/puppy you want to adopt against your own age before applying.
-Whilst we understand life holds no guarantees we try to give every dog the best possible chance of a home for the rest of it's life.
+Whilst we understand life holds no guarantees Many Tears try to give every dog the best possible chance of a home for the rest of it's life.

 - We suggest that you choose a dog that is of a different age, sex and breed to your own dog.
 This is because we have found that when we rehome a dog who is very similar in age, sex and breed as the existing dog in the home that dominance issues can develop and dogs can fight to establish their status within the home.
 This can be very stressful for both the dogs and you as owners and can also have devastating consequences.
 We do understand that every home is different and we do try to take each application individually.
 If you are in any doubt please contact the office.

-- Many Tears Animal Rescue will allow dogs to be adopted to homes with children of all ages as long as the dog is suitable for that environment.
+- Many Tears do allow dogs to be adopted to homes with children of all ages as long as the dog is suitable for that environment.
+However due to the fact that many of our ex-breeding dogs are extremely scared we will not rehome an ex-breeding dog where children are under 5 except in exceptional circumstances.
 We will discuss your circumstances and try to determine if the dog you're interested in will be suitable for your home/family/lifestyle/other pets.

 - If you already own a dog/cat that is not spayed/neutered we will consider your application depending on the dog you are applying for.
 However, Many Tears strongly recommends dogs are spayed/neutered for medical and ethical reasons.
 See our FAQ page for further information.